pavel-macovschi/yandex-disk/README.md

 $client->setRefreshToken($refreshToken);
 ```

-### After you can check some methods.

-### Mostly methods of API are similar with an original API.
-So you can read an offical documentation and apply arguments
+### Methods of API are relatively matching to methods of an original API.
+So you can read an offical documentation how to use it.